 There are several roles for those who participate in a participatory governance body.
-The following list describes those roles and the expectations for each type.
+The following list describes those roles and the expectations for each.

-ROLE OF THE CHAIR(S)
+ROLE OF THE CHAIRS

-The role of the chair(s) of any participatory governance committee is important in managing the business of that participatory governance body.
-Most importantly the chair(s) are responsible for ensuring all committee members have an opportunity to voice their opinions and ideas, and cultivating a safe and welcoming environment for discussion.
-Committee chair(s) are non-voting members and are responsible for:
+The role of the chairs of any participatory governance committee is important in managing the business of that participatory governance body.
+Most importantly the chair(s) are responsible for ensuring all committee members have an opportunity to voice their opinions and ideas and cultivating a safe and welcoming environment for discussion.
+Following Robert's Rules of Order, a chair "should make every effort to maintain an appearance of impartiality so that members on both sides of any issue can feel confident that they will receive fair treatment" and "the chair does not participate in debate on any issue."

+Committee chairs are non-voting members and are responsible for the following: